Corey O'Keeffe: Forest Green Rovers

 On 7 June 2022, O'Keeffe became the first summer signing for Forest Green Rovers, newly promoted to League One as 2021–22 League Two champions.
+He was a regular in the side, playing 50 matches in all competitions as the team were relegated at the end of the season.

+Barnsley

+O'Keeffe signed a four-year contract with League One club Barnsley in July 2023.
+Despite not being fully fit, he started the opening fixture, at home to Port Vale, because Barnsley were short of players.
+His interception, run and cross set up the opening goal for Devante Cole in what finished as a 7–0 win, but he went off injured after 33 minutes.

+On 18 July 2025, O'Keeffe joined fellow League One side Stockport County on a season-long loan deal.

 International career

 O'Keeffe played six matches for the Republic of Ireland U17 in qualification for the 2015 UEFA Under-17 Championship, scoring once, and started two matches in the tournament proper as his country were eliminated at the group stage.

 O'Keeffe played two Ireland under-18 friendlies, against the Czech Republic in November 2015 and England in March 2016, and played alongside Birmingham teammate Ronan Hale in a 2–2 draw with Germany U18 in May.
-He appeared in both of Ireland under-19s' friendlies against Austria U19 in September, captaining the side in the second match, and played in two of their three 2017 UEFA Under-19 qualifying round matches in October.
-The following March, he played in all three of their elite round matches; Ireland finished second in their group so failed to qualify.
+He appeared in both of Ireland under-19s' friendlies against Austria U19 in September, captaining the side in the second match, and played in two of their three 2017 UEFA Under-19 qualifying-round matches in October.
+The following March, he played in all three of their elite-round matches; Ireland finished second in their group so failed to qualify.